Career

 Team Atmosphere and Relationships

 If possible, request meetings with your prospective team members.
-Information about management style, team communication methods, and remote work reality is hard to get from interviewers alone.
+Information about management style, team communication methods, and remote work reality is hard to obtain from interviewers alone.

 Turnover Rate and Reasons